In the course of sensuality, rebellion, and a twist in history, naked or nude paintings have always played a significant part in the history of art.

 Caravaggio depicts the idea that “love conquers all” in this painting of a naked man.

-Cupid triumphant.
-A homoerotic pose is taken by the artist’s depiction of the “boy who laid with him.”
+Cupid triumphant is a homoerotic pose taken by the artist in depicting the “boy who laid with him.”

-His bare legs were raised so that his penis was fully exposed, his hips thrust forward.
+His bare legs were raised so that his penis was fully exposed, and his hips thrust forward.

 Unquestionably inspired by Michelangelo’s triumph, but more seductive, filthy, and perilous.